Advanced UTM Naming Conventions Guide (Complete Framework)

 • Make advanced use of UTMs easy for your team

 You’ll even love the workflow.
 Your team members insert a link, select a template with the conventions included, and the detailed rules you create force them to fill out parameter fields just right.
-Perks such as dynamic parameters automate the process, and conventions that culminate your campaign tracking taxonomy are built into the tool as well.

 Campaign data will be way easier to report on.
 Check out the workflow in the following example of a link building screen, with templates and drop-downs: